"The eyes are the window to the soul"–how many times have we heard this phrase? How much more does this sentiment resonate with us now?

-In their twenties patients are worried about under eye bags and dark circles that appear mostly due to hereditary reasons.
+Patients are worried about under-eye bags and dark circles that appear mostly due to hereditary reasons in their twenties.
 In their thirties, fat bags appear with some small wrinkles in the outer edge of the eye, called crow’s feet.
-An excess of skin is also frequently observed in the upper eyelid which is produced, normally, by droopy eyebrows either in its entirety or at the very end of it.
+An excess of skin is also frequently observed in the upper eyelid, which is normally produced by droopy eyebrows either in their entirety or at the very end.
 Patients in their forties and over are normally worried for the entire area.

 2. Which medical options do we have when our concern is the lower eyelid?

 It depends on the concern.
-When undereye fat bags are the main concern the only option for effective results is surgery.
+When undereye fat bags are the main concern, the only option for effective results is surgery.
 Transconjunctival blepharoplasty is recommended in this case as we use it for low eyelid fat excision.
-We perform the incision from the internal conjunctival so there are no visible scars.
-If there is also some skin excess that needs to be removed, as long as it is not too much, this surgery might be combined with skincare products and medical devices that will improve the results.
-When the patient’s problem are dark circles and deep eyelid crease, we will use micro lipo-filling combined with ultrasound medical devices.
+We perform the incision from the internal conjunctival, so there are no visible scars.
+If there is also some skin excess that needs to be removed, as long as it is not too much, this surgery might be combined with skincare products and medical devices to improve the results.
+When the patient’s problem is dark circles and deep eyelid crease, we will use micro lipo-filling combined with ultrasound medical devices.

 3. Which surgeries are most effective for the eye contour area?

 Blepharoplasty offers amazing results for the eyelids.
-When there is a fat excess in the lower eyelid and we wait too long to react, the best solution might be to eliminate it by making a tiny incision under the eyelashes.
-If the problem is also an excess of skin, through this technique we are able to remove it, too.
+When there is a fat excess in the lower eyelid, and we wait too long to react, the best solution might be to eliminate it by making a tiny incision under the eyelashes.
+If the problem is also an excess of skin, through this technique, we can remove it, too.
 We can also perform a canthopexy which elevates the external canthus of the eyes.
 The result is a rejuvenated appearance and beautiful almond eyes.

-When the concern is excess of skin in the upper eyelid, caused by dropping brows, we should elevate them with mini-invasive procedures based on endoscopic techniques.
-It is considered an outpatient treatment which allows the patient to go home in just a few hours.
+When the concern is excess of skin in the upper eyelid caused by dropping brows, we should elevate them with mini-invasive procedures based on endoscopic techniques.
+It is considered an outpatient treatment that allows the patient to go home in just a few hours.

 4. Does Blepharoplasty offer definitive results?

-There is no surgery that can offer definitive results, since aging is an unstoppable process.
-Nevertheless, depending on facial expressions and genetics, treatments for the eye contour offer usually long-term results.
+No surgery can offer definitive results since aging is an unstoppable process.
+Nevertheless, depending on facial expressions and genetics, treatments for eye contour usually offer long-term results.

-5. How can we optimize results after a surgery in the eye contour area?
+5. How can we optimize results after surgery in the eye contour area?

-Obviously, the results will depend on the medical team but arriving to the surgery with perfectly hydrated skin will definitely help.
-It is also key to keep treating the skin after the medical procedure with effective skincare products as they will contribute to delay skin aging.
+Obviously, the results will depend on the medical team, but arriving at the surgery with perfectly hydrated skin will definitely help.
+It is also key to keep treating the skin after the medical procedure with effective skincare products as they will delay skin aging.